deepanshu-yadav/devopsprojects23/iac/README.md

 To use vagrant and ansible.

-First you need to install vgarant.
+First you need to install vagrant.
 You can install from [here](https://developer.hashicorp.com/vagrant/docs/installation) .
 Then install [virtualbox](https://www.virtualbox.org/wiki/Downloads).

 Now do `vagrant up`